 ELL Language Skill Packs provide content-based resources for developing vocabulary and strengthening English language learners' reading, listening, speaking, and writing skills.
 These comprehensive resources have been developed and organized by content area and grade range to correlate to Reading A-Z's ELL Assessments as well as WIDA, TESOL, and Common Core State Standards.

-Why Use ELL Content Skill Packs
+Why Use ELL Language Skill Packs

 The ELL Language Skill Packs provide comprehensive resources for teachers to meet students' needs by teaching targeted language skills while building academic content knowledge.
-Each pack is highly effective for developing English Language Learners' skills as each includes the following:
+Each pack is highly effective for developing English language learners' skills as each includes the following:

 - Multiple lessons that focus on a high-interest and key academic topic